USMNT .PICKED WORST TIME TO PLAY WORST GAME;

 virtually nothing on offense.
 Defensively, they were likewise

-inept … starting with rookie goalkeeper MARK FREESE
+inept … starting with rookie goalkeeper MATT FREESE

 whose lack of experience turned out to be costly.